 Permittee agrees to abide by and comply with the Permit, Permit Terms and Conditions and Appendices set forth herein, Permit Application, and the Permittee's Application submitted on March 31st, 2021, in the operation and administration of Permittee's Powered Scooter Share Program.
 The Appendices, which may be updated from time to time, the Permit Application and Permittee's Application, particularly the plans and proposals submitted in Sections C-I, are incorporated by reference as though fully set forth herein.
 Should there be a conflict of terms or conditions, the Permit, Permit Terms and Conditions, and Appendices, shall control over the Application and the Permittee's Application.
 In addition, any changes to the plans submitted in the Permittee's Application must be submitted in writing to SFMTA for approval.
-Unless otherwise defined, all capitalized terms in this Permit, "Powered Scooter" or "scooter" both shall refer to Powered Scooters that are part of the Permittee's Powered Scooter Share Program.
+Unless otherwise defined, all capitalized terms in this Permit shall have the same meaning as defined in the Transportation Code, Division II.
+For purposes of this Permit, "Powered Scooter" or "scooter" both shall refer to Powered Scooters that are part of the Permittee's Powered Scooter Share Program.

-- Appendix 1 Mobility Device Parking Requirements and General Guidelines - Appendix 2 Additional Powered Scooter Share Parking and Riding Requirements - Appendix 3 Community Engagement Guidelines and Requirements - Appendix 4 Data Reporting Guidelines and Requirements - Appendix 5 Distribution Guidelines and Requirements - Appendix 6 Sustainability Guidelines and Requirements
+Appendix 1 - Mobility Device Parking Requirements and General Guidelines

+Appendix 2 - Additional Powered Scooter Share Parking and Riding Requirements

+Appendix 3 - Community Engagement Guidelines and Requirements

+Appendix 4 - Data Reporting Guidelines and Requirements

+Appendix 5 - Distribution Guidelines and Requirements

+Appendix 6 - Sustainability Guidelines and Requirements